-The process was simple, but it takes several days, so be patient.
+The process is simple, but it takes several days, so be patient.
 Here’s what we did to preserve some of our favorite fall leaves.

 How to Preserve Fall Leaves

-If you’re collecting colorful fall leaves from the ground, their stem shaft has already closed.
-It’s probably starting to dry and get brittle.
+If you’re collecting colorful fall leaves from the ground, the stem shaft of each leaf has already closed.
+It’s probably starting to get dry and brittle.
 You could always just press your leaves between some book pages and preserve them that way.
 However, a glycerine solution will preserve the leaves in a way that keeps them pliable and helps them maintain their vibrant colors for years to come.

 While the water heats up, measure the glycerine.
 After the water comes to a boil, slowly and carefully add the glycerine and stir.

-Now you have to be patient because the solution has to work its magic for 5-7 days.
+Now you have to be patient because the solution has to work its magic for 5 to 7 days.

 We allowed our leaves to soak for five days, and they turned out great!
 They were all shiny and glossy after their week at the glycerine spa.

-Once you’ve preserved a collection of fall leaves, try some of these decorating ideas:
+Once you’ve preserved a collection of fall leaves, try some of these ideas:

-- label them and display on your nature table for the season
+- Label them and display them on your nature table for the season.

 Enjoy the beautiful fall season before the weather gets too cold!
 Your preserved leaves will remind you of the lovely fall you enjoyed.